Global Medical Device Nomenclature: Authorities Strategic Advisory Group

+As a regulated charity, all ASAG members and observers are volunteers and not funded for activity linked with GMDN Agency governance.
+The ASAG committee meet regularly, and the Trustees are invited as observers.

+The committee is currently made up of representatives from the UK’s Medicines and Healthcare products Regulatory Agency (MHRA), the Brazilian Health Regulatory Agency (ANVISA), the United States Food and Drug Administration (FDA), Australia’s Therapeutic Goods Administration (TGA) and Health Canada.

 Structure

 The GMDN term is in the form of a 5-digit numeric GMDN Code cross-referenced to a specific Term Name and Definition, with which all specific medical devices having substantially similar generic features, can be identified.
 The following is an example: